ariahuangnus/ALBEF/README.md

 --checkpoint [Pretrained checkpoint]</pre>

 ### NLVR2:
-NLVR2 requires an additional pre-training step with text-assignment (TA) to adapt the model for image-pair inputs.
+<a href='https://huggingface.co/datasets/TIGER-Lab/NLVR2'>NLVR2</a> requires an additional pre-training step with text-assignment (TA) to adapt the model for image-pair inputs.
 In order to perform TA, first set the paths for the json training files in configs/NLVR_pretrain.yaml, then run:
 <pre>python -m torch.distributed.launch --nproc_per_node=8 --use_env Pretrain_nlvr.py \
 --config ./configs/NLVR_pretrain.yaml \
 --output_dir output/NLVR_pretrain \